 Tips to Make This Free Gnome Crochet Pattern

-- Ok.
-So…full confession, the yarn I used, Yarn Bee Goodness Grapefruit set of mini-skeins is out of stock.
-But, you can use any fingering or fine weight yarn to make this little mini-gnome.
+- Confession: the yarn I used, Yarn Bee Goodness Grapefruit set of mini-skeins, is out of stock.
+You can use any fingering or fine weight yarn to make this little mini-gnome, though.
 And if you want a set of mini-skeins like I used, there are a lot out there, like this set that has some great color combination options.
-Plus, who wants the exact gnome I have?!
-Wouldn’t you want a unique on just for you?!

 - Make sure you have one of the teeny-tiny size E crochet hook like this one.
 You are not going to find that size in a normal set of hooks that you might have lying around.
 Trust me, this one is in the “tiny size hooks” sets only.

 - Get ready to have some fun.
-Seriously, making this gnome is so fun and just a little silly.
-They’re really basic, normal beginner stitches for the most part, but there are fun things like making the brim and the beard that are totally unique.
+Making this gnome is so fun and just a little silly.
+They’re really basic, normal beginner stitches for the most part but the pattern includes fun things like making the brim and the beard that are totally unique.

 How Do I Make this Free Crochet Gnome Pattern?

 I’m so glad you asked.
 Below is our written tutorial.
 You can read below or print off the pattern (read the tips above first).
 Just add this free crochet gnome pattern to your cart.

 - Yarn Bee Goodness Grapefruit Set, Dark Blue (Color A), Light Blue (Color B), Peach (Color C) and White Skeins (Color D)

 - Body: With A, Ch 6, sl st to make loop and pul gently to tighten snugly.

 - RND 1: Ch 1, sc in loop 10 times, sl st to join.